thejoshcrawford/thejoshcrawford.github.io/_posts/2015-01-24-publishing-with-nuget.md

 comments: true
 ---

 These days if your project is not using open source code you are either living under a rock or under very strict project requirements.
-This post highlights how easy it is to publish you open source package to Nuget with ASP.NET 5 and Visual Studio 2015.
+This post highlights how easy it is to publish your open source package to Nuget with ASP.NET 5 and Visual Studio 2015.

 The _Roslyn_ compiler by default will be compiling into memory to keep your builds as fast as possible, however we need output we can publish.
-Open up the properties of your application and go to the build tab.
+Open up the properties of your project and go to the build tab.
 Make sure "Produce outputs on build" is checked.
 <br>
 <br>
 ![produce outputs property](http://crawford.cc/images/properties-build-outputs.png "Produce Outputs on Build")
 <br>
 <br>
-This will make sure the successful build creates a NuGet package (.nupkg) in the Debug or Releases directories.
+This will make sure the successful build creates a NuGet package (.nupkg) in the Debug or Release directories.
 <br>
 <br>
 ![nuget nupkg package](http://crawford.cc/images/nupkg.png "NuGet Nupkg Package")